Welcome to

 Glusman, G. and Lancet, D. (2001) Visualizing large-scale genomic sequences.
 IEEE Eng Med Biol Mag 20(4): 49-54.

 Comments?
-Please contact Gustavo Glusman
+Please contact Gwenlyn Glusman